-You can also wear your vacuum bell and pectus excavatum compression brace while you lay in this position.
+You can also wear your pectus excavatum compression brace and vacuum bell while lying in this position.
 You can’t do this by sleeping on the stomach or sides.

 You can place a rolled towel underneath your neck or an anatomical pillow to support the weight of the neck and maintain the natural curve.
-This will help you correct the forward head posture that you may have your sunken chest worsens.
+This will help you correct the forward head posture that you may have.

 Placing a pillow underneath your lower back will reduce the pressure of the lumbar curve, helping with weight dispersal throughout the entire spine.

 PILLOW UNDER YOUR KNEES